naasif08/RaspberryPi_MQTT/README.md

 # RaspberryPi_MQTT
-A simple IOT application using MQTT
+A simple IOT application using MQTT and Java